 It’s still may be cold outside, but you may already be thinking about some fun options to keep your kids active this spring or you may be considering picking up a new skill yourself.
 When considering a new activity that’s both beneficial to your health and enjoyable, tennis is a perfect contender.
 Here are five reasons you or your kids should start playing tennis this spring.

 - Tennis is a great way to exercise.
 There are dozens of health benefits from playing tennis, both physical and mental.
 Just to name a few, playing tennis will help build leg strength, increase agility, strengthen bones and burn calories.
+For maximum physical benefits it’s important that you’re using the best tennis rackets suited for your body.
 Plus, tennis has been shown to increase brain function and ability.

 - You learn sportsmanship and teamwork.
 Tennis presents a learning opportunity, for children and adults, to take part in a competitive sport in a friendly and fun atmosphere.
 Playing doubles will also require communication and working together with your teammate.